 Flattery is simply a seductive counterfeit for affirmation.
 As one marriage counselor told me, “Affirmation is everything.
 When a man is affirmed, he can conquer the world.
 When he’s not, he is sapped of his confidence and even his feeling of manhood.
 And believe me, he will, consciously or unconsciously, seek out places where he receives affirmation.”

 Home is the most important place for a man to be affirmed.
 If a man knows that his wife believes in him, he is empowered to do better in every area of his life.
-A man tends to think of life as a competition and a battle, and he can energetically fight it out if he can come home to someone who supports him unconditionally, who will wipe his brow and tell him he can do it.
+Men tend to think of life as a competition and a battle.
+They can energetically fight it out if they can come home to someone who supports them unconditionally.
+They need someone who will wipe their brow and tell them they can do it.
 As one of our close friends told me, “It’s all about whether my wife thinks I can do it.
 A husband can slay dragons, climb mountains, and win great victories if he believes his wife believes that he can.”

 Don’t tear him down!